 |67 45||71 48||76 51||85 58||94 67||104 75||107 81||105 80||99 75||88 63||75 50||70 44|

 |Average monthly precipitation totals for Phoenix, AZ in inches.|

 More Related Articles on PlanetWare.com

 Mountain Biking and Camping: You don't need to limit your trail experiences to just hiking.
 If you are interested in mountain biking, be sure to see our piece on the Best Mountain Biking Trails in Sedona.
-This is one of the top mountain biking areas in state.
+This is one of the top mountain biking areas in the state.
 And, if you are a camper, we offer a complete series on where to camp in the Southwest.
-Start by taking a look at our article on the Best Places to Camp in Arizona to get you started.
+Start by taking a look at our article on the Best Places to Camp in Arizona.